 This product is a balance board for planking and other core-strengthening activities, and it gamifies the process so you can tone your abs while playing games on your smartphone.
-It comes with a fitness app you can use to play games like “Space Escape” and “Color Chase” all while using your core to balance, turn and navigate through the game.
-It’s got proprietary 360 degree motion so you can move at all different angles, and it only takes about three minutes a day of use to tone your core and back.
-It fits any size smartphone inside and the board features comfortable arm pads for your forearms, and a dynamic planking platform that can support up to 300 lbs.
+It comes with a fitness app you can use to play games like “Space Escape” and “Color Chase,” all while using your core to balance, turn and navigate through the game.
+It’s got proprietary 360-degree motion so that you can move at all different angles, and it only takes about three minutes a day of use to tone your core and back.
+It fits any size smartphone inside, and the board features comfortable arm pads for your forearms and a dynamic planking platform that can support up to 300 lbs.

 This is another balance board option that’s a bit more versatile than the Stealth.
-It’s 15.7″ in diameter and comes with handles you can grip with your hands during a plank.
-It’s got a 15 degree tilting angle and 360 degree rotation.
+It’s 15.7″ in diameter and has handles you can grip with your hands during a plank.
+It’s got a 15-degree tilting angle and 360-degree rotation.
 The platform on top is covered in abrasion-resistant ABS and a non-slip textured surface so you can stand, kneel and place your forearms on it with stability.
-It’s lightweight and easy to transport, and can hold up to 300 lbs.
+It’s lightweight and easy to transport and can hold up to 300 lbs.

 An ab wheel is an essential part of any gym routine for a core enthusiast.
 You hold both handles in a kneeling plank and roll back and forth using the strength of your core.
-It’s a great exercise for 360 degree core strength and is way harder than it sounds, trust me.
+It’s a great exercise for 360-degree core strength and is way harder than it sounds, trust me.
 This roller is made of durable stainless steel that can hold up to 440 pounds and is ultra-wide for balance and stability.
 It also has rubber cotton handles for a nonslip, comfortable grip.

-Hear me out — a yoga blanket is a fantastic tool for toning your core if you use it in the right way.
+Hear me out — a yoga blanket is a fantastic tool for toning your core if you use it correctly.
 Fold it in half and place it under your feet.
-Put your hands on the ground in front of your feet and slide your feet back into a plank.
-Slide your feet back and forth, towards and away your hands, and you’ve got a fantastic core workout.
+Put your hands on the ground before your feet and slide your feet back into a plank.
+Slide your feet back and forth, towards and away from your hands, and you’ve got a fantastic core workout.